-I am a licensed marriage and family therapist providing psychotherapy for adults and teens in private practice in San Francisco.
+I am a licensed marriage and family therapist providing psychotherapy for adults in private practice in San Francisco.
 Nurturing new moms, moms-to-be and women trying to conceive is the heart of my psychotherapy practice.
 I provide individual and couples therapy for infertility, pregnancy / postpartum and the parenthood transition.
 My general therapy practice areas include life transitions, understanding and reducing anxiety or depression, loss/grief and relationship issues.

 I work from a relational approach and encourage genuine connection and collaboration between us.
 I provide honest, respectful feedback to support change, and welcome humor to our sessions.
 My clinical style integrates mindfulness-based cognitive therapy with psychodynamic and interpersonal / relational theories.
 I love the transformational nature of this work and believe strongly in our capacity for change and growth.

 Education + Licensure

 Licensed Marriage & Family Therapist (MFC 51679)

 Authored GoodTherapy article: Coping Skills to Center Yourself through Infertility, 07/09/14

 Interviewed for Huffington Post article: 9 Ways to Make the Two-Week Wait a Little More Bearable, 06/25/14